MoodBook-Project/MoodBook/README.md

 A simple Android app that suggests books based on the user's mood.

 ## Features
-- Choose your current mood (Happy, Sad, Calm, Angry)
+- Choose your current mood (Happy, Sad, Calm, Excited)
 - Get book suggestions related to that mood (coming soon!)

 ## UI Preview